'Army Of Darkness' Review: The Medieval Dead

 Army Of Darkness received a lukewarm reception from the public and critics, but it was destined to automatically become a cult piece.

 Sadly, the effort ended up draining Sam Raimi.
 It took more than 20 years before the director listened to his followers and decided to reignite The Evil Dead universe.
+Take a look at our ranking list of the Evil Dead saga.

 Title: Evil Dead 3 - Army of Darkness